dmolinagarcia/moTradeBot/README.md

 # MoTrade

-## DISCLAIMER
+> [!CAUTION]
+> DISCLAIMER!!
+>
-I offer no guarantee on the outcome of this software.
+> I offer no guarantee on the outcome of this software.
 It's under heavy development, and even though its objectives are ambitious, they haven't been fulfilled yet.
 Consider it a combined exercise in programming and trading all at once.
 Using it blindly can, and most certaingly will, make you lose money.

 - [Introduction](#introduction)
 - [Objectives](#objectives)